Big-name stores are closing while e-commerce thrives online. Are you prepared for the changing face of retail?

 E-commerce Makes Everywhere Local

-Once established online with a sustainable business model, there is no limit to what an e-commerce retailer can achieve—both in terms of product range and global reach.
+Once established online with a sustainable business model, there is no limit to what an e-commerce retailer can achieve.
+That’s the case both in terms of product range and global reach.

 E-commerce technology enables a business of any size to reach customers beyond their own border in a way that would be complex and costly for traditional commerce.
 An effective e-commerce site can service the world’s online population (2 billion, give or take a million)—without any physical presence whatsoever.